guthom/magic_box/README.md

     export ROS_HOSTNAME=$ROS_IP
     export ROS_MASTER_URI=http://ROS_MASTER_IP:11311
 ```
 The script to extract the ROS_IP accesses a network module.
-If you do not usw wlan0
+If you do not use wlan0
 as the targeted hardware module you have to adjust that as well.

 **Don't forget to set the ROS_MASTER_IP to the IP of the ros_core master.**